 Other Neighbourhood Resources

-While the West End neighbourhood is the focus of the LGBT nightlife scene, you’ll find plenty of options sprinkled throughout the city’s neighbourhoods – check out our neighbourhood guide for areas to explore.
-For a comprehensive list of LGBT nightlife establishments and events, visit Gayvan.com's website.
+While the West End neighbourhood is the focus of the LGBTQ2+ specific nightlife scene, you’ll find plenty of options sprinkled throughout the city – check out our neighbourhood guide for areas to explore.
+One of the best lists of LGBTQ2+ nightlife establishments and events, is on GayVan.com's website.

 For more shopping information, click here.